hakrackete/Double-Pendulum/README.md

 # Double-Pendulum
-#Double Pendulum in Python.
+Double Pendulum in Python.
-#Just dont change the Gravity to a high number, and yes, 9.81 ist too high, atleast for my PC
+Just dont change the Gravity to a high number, and yes, 9.81 ist too high, atleast for my PC.

+Still not quite sure, if the physics are right.